Truxnell/voltaicforge/content/post/2023/2023-06-17-nvim-for-writing/index.md

 As I was already running a [language-tools](https://languagetool.org/) docker instance in my cluster I was keen to utilise it as well, over sending my data out to another website for review.
 I found [ltex-ls](https://www.google.com/search?q=ltex-ls) a good candidate for integrating spell/grammar checking, so I added it to my [Lazyvim](https://www.lazyvim.org/) config.

 After some fiddling with it, I found that I wasn't able to add Neovim's default additional dictionary words to it—the docs show its able to load an external file for user added words.
-However, this isn't functional in ltex-ls.
+However, this isn't functional in `ltex-ls`.
 You can make a workaround by running lua to load the nvim user dictionary words, then pass them into the model.
 This doesn't reload unless you restart nvim, which can be a tad annoying as it adding a word doesn't remove the error until you restart nvim.

-Using ltex-extra provides a wrapper to enable some of these functions and adds code actions.
+Using `ltex-extra` provides a wrapper to enable some of these functions and adds code actions.
 I was able to set up my nvim directory as the location for user added words, and it loaded this dictionary at load/new words being added.

 So now, a `[d` or `]d` takes me to the next diagnostic, `<leader>cd` will show me a popup with the diagnostic text, and `<leader>ca` brings up code actions with proposed fixes or the ability to add words to the dictionary. `<leader>sd` will bring all document diagnostics in a telescope window.